Story | Xie Yihui, Staff Editor

 Other indicators of diversity were either unmeasured or inaccessible, including data about ethnicity, gender non-binary, standardized test scores, first-generation status, and percentage breakdown for local and international students on financial aid.

-Yale-NUS also welcomed the first student from Dominican Republic in its history.
+Yale-NUS also welcomed the first student from the Dominican Republic in its history.

 The class has a female-male ratio of 52% to 48% (see Figure 2).